Skyscanner/backpack-react-native/README.md

       android:configChanges="keyboard|keyboardHidden|orientation|screenSize|uiMode">
   ```

-  This ensures the RN code will react to system wide changes to the current appearance.
+  This ensures the RN code will react to system-wide changes to the current appearance.

   #### Icons